 Cover Above: Volume XX Number I 2000

 In 1999 Kiawah Resort Associates brought Wilson in to helm the 20th Anniversary Issue of Legends magazine.
 Buddy Darby and his son Charles P. Darby IV are now working together on their new development, Christophe Harbour, on Saint Kitts.
 Saint Kitts became home to the first Caribbean British and French colonies in the mid-1620s.
 Along with the island nation of Nevis, Saint Kitts was a member of the British West Indies until gaining independence in 1983.
 The island is one of the Leeward Islands in the Lesser Antilles.
-Stunning Christophe Harbour is doing well, up and running after the storms of 2017 and it is assisting the other islands much the same as it has always done since the 17th Century.
+Stunning Christophe Harbour is doing well, up and running after the summer storms of 2017 and it is assisting the other islands much the same as it has always done since the 17th Century.

 After two years of meetings with David McNair, the Director of the Roper Hospital Foundation and it's Board of Directors, House Calls was created and Gulfstream Communications established in 1991 with the titles, Legends magazine, Charleston Magazine and House Calls magazine.
 They all exist today and are in their 26th year, except for Legends that is in it's 28th year and it is now published in-house by the new owners of Kiawah.
 The cover above is House Calls Volume 1 Number 1 from 1991.